 An underwater inspection was performed in 2010 under Contract No. C-453B-5.
-The underwater components of the substructure were noted to be in satisfactory condition due to minor masonry mortar loss.
+The underwater components of the substructure were noted to be in satisfactory condition.
+For additional information see the final Contract No. C-453B-5 report.

 The sign structures (3) at the toll plaza are in overall good condition.